-LUCKNOW, India – Angry parents are demanding to know why their kids are being taught about bombs and knives at nursery schools in a north Indian state.
+LUCKNOW, India – Angry parents are demanding to know why their kids are being taught about bombs and knives at nursery schools in a northern Indian state.

-Rav Authar Dixit, president of the Parents-Student Welfare Association of Gurukul Academy in Uttar Pradesh, says the national education board is investigating how such a book was cleared for private nursery schools.
+Ram Authar Dixit, president of the Parents-Student Welfare Association of Gurukul Academy in Uttar Pradesh state, said Sunday that the national education board was investigating how such a book was cleared for private nursery schools.

-Javed Alam, a board official, on Sunday blamed the book publisher for the lapse.
+Javed Alam, a board official, blamed the book publisher for the lapse.

 The publisher could not be immediately reached for comment.